 - 1 square of dark chocolate grated (10g)

 - Preheat the oven to 320F / 160C (electric) or 280 F / 140C (fan).
 Line the bottom of a cake pan with parchment paper and grease the sides to prevent sticking.

 - Mix the almond flour, sweetener and butter in a bowl to form a dough.
 Bake for 20 - 25 minutes until slightly golden.
 Remove from the oven and allow to cool.

 - Place the sugar free chocolate chips (or dark chocolate) in a heatproof bowl over a pan of hot water.
 Simmer on a low heat until melted, stirring occasionally, until glossy and smooth.

 - Remove the bowl from the heat and allow to cool slightly.

-- Spoon the chocolate mix onto the base and smooth the top with a spatula.
+- Spoon the chocolate filling onto the crust and level with a spatula.

 - Chill in the fridge for at least 3 - 4 hrs or overnight until set.

-- Heat the cream and butter / coconut oil on a low heat until hot (but not bubbling).
-Turn off the heat and add the dark chocolate / sugar free chocolate chips and allow to stand for 3 - 5 minutes.
+- Heat the cream and butter on a low heat until hot (but not bubbling).
+Turn off the heat and add the chocolate.
+Allow to stand for 3 - 5 minutes until melted.
 Stir briskly with a balloon whisk until glossy and smooth.

 - Spread over the top of the cheesecake and top with grated chocolate.
 Option to put the cake in the fridge if you prefer a set ganache.